scikit-image/scikit-image/doc/source/skips/2-values.rst

   Core developers take an active role in finishing documentation examples.
 - We don't do magic.
 We use NumPy arrays instead of fancy façade objects [#np]_, and we prefer to educate users rather than make decisions on their behalf.
-This does not preclude sensible defaults, but it does preclude *value-dependent* behavior that is not controllable by the user.
+This does not preclude sensible defaults.
 [4]_

 This document
 *************